BBD-LevelUps-withBandH/wordle-spiders/README.md

 DB_BUILD_PASSWORD: Same as in secrets.tfvars
 DB_BUILD_USERNAME: Same as in secrets.tfvars
-DB_BUILD_URL: JDBC URL obtained from Flyway.
+DB_BUILD_URL: JDBC URL obtained from liquibase.
 ChatGPT
-Detailed Instructions for Setting Up AWS RDS, pgAdmin, and Flyway for Spirdle
+Detailed Instructions for Setting Up AWS RDS, pgAdmin, and liquibase for Spirdle

 Assumptions: